Rare Books, Special Collections, and Book Arts @ Boatwright

 The Galvin Rare Book Room, Special Collections, and Book Arts are located within Boatwright Memorial Library.
 The mission of the division supports and reflects the educational mission of the University of Richmond by preserving and providing access to materials for use by students, faculty, staff, scholars, and the general public (currently restricted by COVID protocols).
 Through our diverse collection of materials, we hope to provide an environment that challenges researchers of all types to engage with historical materials and primary sources while building connections to earlier generations and other times and places.
 In addition, patrons will also gain an understanding of the use and care for such materials by agreeing to and signing a use agreement prior to using these materials.

-The Galvin Rare Book Room, located on Level B-1, houses some 20,000 books, broadsides, manuscripts, maps, newspapers, music scores, facsimiles, and photographs, including manuscript and print materials dating from 1470 to the present.
+The Galvin Rare Book Room, located on Level B-1, houses over 14,000 books, broadsides, manuscripts, maps, newspapers, music scores, facsimiles, and print materials dating from 1470 to the present.
 The eclectic and wide-ranging nature of the collection offers extensive opportunities for students and faculty to explore across the curriculum and for researchers to explore a tremendous variety of topics and resources.
-Areas of particular strength in the rare book collection include: Richmond and Virginia history; the Civil War; historic children’s literature; travel, maritime, and exploration works, historic cookbooks and domestic guides, and the history of the book and print culture.
+Areas of particular strength in the rare book collection include: Richmond and Virginia history; the Civil War; historic children’s literature; travel, maritime, and exploration works; historic cookbooks and domestic guides; and the history of the book and print culture.

 Boatwright Libraries' Special Collections house the archival and manuscript materials in the collection.
 Our manuscript collections contain original historical items and unpublished primary sources of interest across a broad spectrum of topics.
 Collections of note include the Dr. and Mrs. Wyatt Tee Walker Collection; the Carl Van Vechten – Mark Lutz Collection; Civil War diaries, maps, letters, and photographs; alumni materials, faculty research collections and University-related items; World War II correspondence; and two congressional collections.
 Highlights of smaller collections include incunabula, maps, journals, diaries, and naval and maritime materials, including a whaling journal and ships' logs.
 More details and finding aids for these collections are available in the Galvin Rare Books Reading Room.